Measurement of branching fractions and search for $CP$ violation in $D^{0}\to\pi^{+}\pi^{-}\eta$, $D^{0}\to K^{+}K^{-}\eta$, and $D^{0}\to\phi\eta$ at Belle: Measurement of asymmetries

 These values for $A_{\rm corr}$ include the forward-backward asymmetry $A^{}_{\rm FB}$.
 We correct for $A^{}_{\rm FB}$ by calculating $A_{\rm corr}$ in eight bins of $\cos\theta^*$, where $\theta^*$ is the polar angle of the $D^{*+}$ with respect to the $+z$ axis in the $e^+e^-$ CM frame.
 The bins used are $[-1.0,\,-0.6]$, $[-0.6,\,-0.4]$, $[-0.4,\,-0.2]$, $[-0.2,\,0.0]$, $[0.0,\,0.2]$, $[0.2,\,0.4]$, $[0.4,\,0.6]$, and $[0.6,\,1.0]$.
 The asymmetries $A^{}_{\CP}$ and $A^{}_{\rm FB}$ are then extracted via eqs.~\eqref{eqn:Acp1}~and~\eqref{eqn:Acp2}.
 The resulting four values of $A^{}_{\CP}$ and $A^{}_{\rm FB}$ are plotted in figures~\ref{fig:Acp_cosTheta}(a,\,d) for $\DzToPiPiEta$ and in figures~\ref{fig:Acp_cosTheta}(b,\,e) for $\DzToKKEta$.
 Fitting the $A^{}_{\CP}$ values to constants yields the final results

 The second error listed is the systematic uncertainty, which is evaluated below (section~\ref{sec:systAcp}).
 The first result is a factor of four more precise than a recent measurement by BESIII~\cite{bib:PRD101d052009}, while the latter result is the first such measurement.
-The $A^{}_{\rm FB}$ values plotted in figures~\ref{fig:Acp_cosTheta}(d-e) are consistent with the leading-order prediction~\cite{bib:ZPC30d124} at $\sqrt{s}=10.6$~GeV of $A_{\rm FB}^{c\bar{c}}= -0.029\cdot\cos\theta^{*}/(1+\cos^2\theta^{*})$, at the current level of statistics.
+The $A^{}_{\rm FB}$ values plotted in figures~\ref{fig:Acp_cosTheta}(d-e) decrease with $\cos\theta^*$ and are consistent with (somewhat lower in $\DzToPiPiEta$ than) the leading-order prediction~\cite{bib:ZPC30d124} at $\sqrt{s}=10.6$~GeV of $A_{\rm FB}^{c\bar{c}}= -0.029\cdot\cos\theta^{*}/(1+\cos^2\theta^{*})$, at the current level of statistics.